 As a result of our research, we concluded that people change their behaviors only when they change their attitudes and beliefs around alcohol and substance use.
 We want our clients to become fully engaged in the educational process so that we could help trigger these changes.

-Early Intervention Education Programs
+Early Intervention Education and Treatment Programs

 Assessing the health of one’s relationship with substances is complex.
 Some individuals are able to use alcohol and other substances in moderate, non-problem ways and others are not.
 Some are able to use substances in non-problem ways for long periods of their lives and then develop substance use disorders.
 Because this is not black and white, and because individuals are not always aware when their substance use has become a problem, it is critical to promote assessment, education, awareness, and support whenever there is a concern for high-risk use.